 What’s more, Pluto’s slow movement can bring about unbelievable transformation.
 The dwarf planet embodies the concept of death and rebirth, in the same way a phoenix is born from its own ashes.
 If Pluto’s in motion then it’d be wise to continue through, because things will always be calm following the storm.

-Find out more about Pluto and its effects when in retrograde here!
+Find out more about Pluto retrograde and its effects here!

 Pluto’s Effect on Astrology

 - The positive effects of Pluto include regeneration, clarity, intuition, flair, and perseverance

 - The negative effects of Pluto include anxiety, mourning, manipulation, action, self-destruction, and death